KnezIker/CNN/README.md

 	addi	sp,sp,64       # Free 64 bytes from the stack
 	jr	ra             # Return from the function
 ```
-This code sets boundaries of i for loop, and ensures correct return from calc_layer_0_Channels function.
-Loop will be performed twice, since initial value of i is 0, and loop will jump to .L102 while i <= 1.<br>
+This code sets the boundaries for the i loop and ensures the correct return from the calc_layer_0_Channels function.
+The loop will execute twice since the initial value of i is 0, and it will jump to .L102 as long as i ≤ 1.<br>
 .L102 assembly code:
 ```assembly
 .L102:
 	sw	zero,-28(s0)      # Initialize loop counter (j = 0) on the stack
 	j	.L94              # jump to .L94
 ```
-This code initializes j counter to 0 and jumps to .L94<br>
+This code initializes the j counter to 0 and jumps to .L94
 .L94 assembly code:
 ```assembly
 .L94: